openam-jp/openam/README.md

 This project welcomes your contributions.

 If you find a bug or have an improvement idea, please open an [issue][github_issues] as the first step.
-However, if it contains security problems, please contact [us][mail_openam_dev] without opening an issue.
+However, if it contains security problems, please [email us][mail_openam_dev] without opening an issue.

 ## License